-Many of us saw the impact of the 2008 Global financial crisis one day you have a job and everything is fine and for many of us our bosses marched us in for a tool box meeting and said you aren't sacked, we're standing you down until things pick up.
+Many of us saw the impact of the 2008 Global financial crisis.
+One day you have a job and everything is fine and for many of us the next day our bosses marched us in for a tool box meeting and said you aren't sacked, we're standing you down until things pick up.
 Which really means you're sacked without redundancy pay.

 The basic philosophy behind prepping is simple, it's buying ourselves time until things stabilise.